Company: Top Hat | Role: Senior Product Designer | Timeline: ~1year | Team: PM, Data Scientist, Software Engineers (3)

-- Showcase the tangible benefits of AI-powered learning to students.
+- Highlight the benefits of AI-powered learning

 My Role